What to do if you put the wrong fuel in your car

-Realising you've put the wrong fuel in your car can seem like an embarrassing mistake, but it's much more common than you'd probably think.
-Whether you've put petrol in a diesel car or vice versa, the most important thing is that you do not start your vehicle – as this can lead to costly damage.
+Putting the wrong fuel in your car is an embarrassing mistake, but it's much more common than you'd think.
+Whether you've put petrol in a diesel car or vice versa, do not start your vehicle – otherwise it can lead to costly damage.

 What you should do immediately